Illustration by Christine Fuller

 The Statement of the Claims for the Great Ellingham Inclosure (c.1800) included at No.13, John Turner and his wife Elizabeth.

-A Valuation Document of a similar date (i.e. c.1800), also confirmed that John Turner held a House, Outbuilding, Barn, Stable, Yards and Garden together with several acres of land and an Orchard.
+A Particulars and Valuation Document of a similar date (i.e. c.1800), as taken by the Commissioners in connection with the Inclosures, also confirmed that John Turner held a House, Outbuilding, Barn, Stable, Yards and Garden together with several acres of land and an Orchard.
 Some of the pieces or parcels of land are named.
-For example, Hilly Pightle, Claves Pightle, Prightsell, Long Four Acres, Picks Croft.
+For example, Hilly Pightle, Calves Pightle, Prightsell, Long Four Acres, Picks Croft.
 John Turner also held allotments on Pennell Common and Hall Croft Field.

-Although an 18th century map of Pennell and Anchor Commons in Great Ellingham, pre-dates the Inclosure Statement of Claim, it does show that a John Turner owned land which was adjacent to the south side of Pennell Lane (now known as Penhill Road) and near to what is now Penhill Farm West.
+Although an 18th century map of Pennell and Anchor Commons in Great Ellingham, pre-dates the Inclosure Statement of Claim, it does show that a John Turner owned land which was adjacent to the south side of Pennell Lane (now known as Penhill Road).

 John and Elizabeth Turner’s Family